-Taxation of Commercial Marijuana Activities.
+Taxation of Commercial Marijuana Sales.
 The measure states that existing state and local sales and use taxes shall be applied to marijuana sold for recreational use.
-However, the measure states that marijuana sold for medical or dietary purposes shall be exempt from such taxes.
-Revenues collected from recreational marijuana sales tax revenues would be deposited in a new special fund, the Public Benefit Fund.
-(We note that the State Constitution currently directs a portion of sales tax revenue for specific purposes, such as local public safety programs.
-Thus, the actual percentage of sales tax revenues from recreational marijuana that could be legally deposited to the Public Benefit Fund may need to be determined by the courts.)
-Of the revenues deposited in the Public Benefit Fund, 20 percent would be allocated annually to fund: (1) education; (2) health care; (3) police, sheriff, and fire services; and (4) drug abuse education and treatment.
+However, the measure states that marijuana sold for medical or dietary purposes shall be exempt from such sales and use taxes.
+In addition, the measure states that the Legislature may place an excise tax on the sale of marijuana of up to 10 percent of the retail price of the product.
+Revenues collected from any marijuana excise tax would be deposited in a new special fund, the Public Benefit Fund.
+Of the revenues deposited in the Public Benefit Fund, 20 percent would be allocated annually to fund each of the following: (1) education; (2) health care; (3) police, sheriff, and fire services; and (4) drug abuse education and treatment.
 The measure authorizes the Legislature and Governor to determine the specific recipients but requires that at least 67 percent of the amount allocated to each of these areas be appropriated to counties, cities, or special districts.
 The remaining 20 percent, or \$7.5 million, whichever is less, would support the operations of CCC.
 Any remaining funds would be transferred to the state General Fund.

-Local Zoning Restrictions for Marijuana Businesses.
-Under the measure, the establishment of storefront marijuana businesses is prohibited within 100 feet of any residential zone or within 600 feet of any K-12 school, public park, public library, or licensed day care center.
+Zoning Restrictions for Marijuana Businesses.
+Under the measure, the establishment of storefront marijuana businesses is prohibited within 1,000 feet of any K-12 school.
 In addition, the measure allows governments in small cities and counties (fewer than 10,000 residents) to permanently ban storefront marijuana businesses.
 Governments in medium-sized cities and counties (between 10,000 and 25,000 residents) could permanently limit the number of storefront marijuana businesses to one.
 Governments in large cities and counties (more than 25,000 residents) could permanently limit the number of storefront marijuana businesses to one per 25,000 residents.
 Governments in medium-sized and large cities and counties could completely ban such businesses for up to 12 months, but would require voter approval to establish a permanent ban.
+The measure also allows local governments to fully regulate entities that allow on-site consumption of marijuana, including limiting or banning such entities within their jurisdiction.

 Authorization of Criminal and Civil Penalties.
 Under the measure, an individual who violates any provision of the measure or any regulation established by CCC would be subject to civil fines of up to \$10,000 per violation, with repeated violations punishable as misdemeanor crimes.
 In addition, the measure states that it would be a misdemeanor crime punishable by up to one year in jail, a \$10,000 fine, or both, for any CCC commissioner or employee to disclose information obtained in the performance of their duties to unauthorized individuals.
-It would also be a misdemeanor for an individual over the age of 21 to provide marijuana to an individual under the age of 21 for nonmedicinal purposes.
 The measure also states that punishments that currently exist for violations of regulations related to the sales of alcohol (such as those related to permissible hours of sale) shall also apply to violations of similar regulations pertaining to the sale of marijuana that are adopted by the commission.